-During the long nineteenth century, India, the Cape Colony and the Australian colonies served as important laboratories for environmental ideas and practices that could be transferred across the Indian Ocean.
-This project will analyse the trajectory of this environmental traffic to reassess the development of colonial understandings of the Australian environment, particularly its climates and waters, and the interventions and aspirations that these understandings produced.
+During the long nineteenth century, British India and the Australian colonies served as important laboratories for environmental ideas and practices that could be transferred across the Indian Ocean.
+This project analyses the trajectory of this environmental traffic to reassess the development of colonial understandings of the Australian environment, particularly its climates and waters, and the interventions and aspirations that these understandings produced.
 Examining colonial Australia in terms of these imperial webs of environmental connections will broaden perspectives on Australian history and illuminate the ways in which the Australian environment continues to bear the legacies of empire.
 This research is funded by the Australian Research Council Discovery Early Career Researcher Award (2016, 18-19).
 This research is also funded by the 2016 Allan Martin Award of the Australian Historical Association, a KCL Australian Bicentennial Fellowship, and a Carl Friedrich von Siemens Research Fellowship of the Alexander von Humboldt Foundation at the Rachel Carson Center, LMU, Munich.

 Water and the Making of Urban Australia since 1900